-At Sathorn central pier, you can connect on the Bangkok Transit System (BTS) Skytrain for any onward journeys around Bangkok, and there are a few upmarket hotels that also offer free shuttles if you’re up for some fancy cocktails or something different for lunch.
+At Sathorn central pier, you can connect on the Bangkok Transit System (BTS) Skytrain for any onward journeys around Bangkok.
+There are a few upmarket hotels that also offer free shuttles if you’re up for some fancy cocktails or something different for lunch.

-For just over £1.50 for the return trip, this is an ideal way to take in the sights along the Chao Phraya River, and makes for an entertaining and different view of this area of Bangkok.
+The boat journey cost just over £1.50 for the return trip.
+This is an ideal way to take in the sights along the Chao Phraya River.
+It makes for an entertaining and different view of this area of Bangkok.